CrazyWolf13/auto_gfpgan-installer/README.md

 - **Colorful Output:** The script provides colorful output, making the installation process visually appealing and easy to follow.

+- **Check the Code:** Due to the script being a batch file you can just right-click the file and select "Edit" to review the code by yourself.

 ## Prerequisites